GoInterject/GoInterject.github.io/wAbout/Federated-Login-Design.md

 ### Tokens and Refresh Cycle

-[Open ID Connect](https://openid.net/developers/how-connect-works/){:target="_blank"}{:rel="noopener noreferrer"} (OIDC) is built on top of [OAuth2](https://auth0.com/intro-to-iam/what-is-oauth-2){:target="_blank"}{:rel="noopener noreferrer"} which uses a access token for authorized requests and a refresh token to get new access tokens when they expire.
+[Open ID Connect](https://openid.net/developers/how-connect-works/){:target="_blank"}{:rel="noopener noreferrer"} (OIDC) is built on top of [OAuth2](https://auth0.com/intro-to-iam/what-is-oauth-2){:target="_blank"}{:rel="noopener noreferrer"} which uses an access token for authorized requests and a refresh token to get new access tokens when they expire.
 Both of these tokens expire after the following durations:

 * Refresh token - expires every 30 days (this requires the user to login again)
 * Access token - expires every hour